web analytics

 On-This-Day-21-March-in-Irish-Weather-History On This Day (21 March) in Irish Weather History

-A chronological list of weather events and extremes that took place in Ireland on this day through .
+A chronological list of weather events and extremes that took place in Ireland on this day through history.

 1964: Heavy rainfall leads to in parts of the south and southeast.
-Waterford City and Macroom, County , are particularly badly affected.
+Waterford City and , County , are particularly badly affected.

-1980: warns of further snowfall as freezing conditions persist.
-On the same day, the Mi Amigo sinks and Radio Caroline goes off-air in Ireland and across northwest Europe.
+1980: Met Éireann warns of further snowfall as freezing conditions persist.
+On the same day, the sinks and goes off-air in Ireland and across northwest Europe.

 1985: Some schools remain closed, and traffic is disrupted across the northwest following heavy snow.